frutik/gcp_docker_worker/README.md

 TASK:

 - start high performant (and expensive) instance
+- pull docker image with a worker application
 - do the job
 - shutdown the instance as soon as job done
 - profit